Tree Roots and Your Drainage

-We all love trees & the shade they provide.
+We all love trees and the shade they provide.
 Trees are very important to our everyday lives, but in a domestic home we should be smart with what we plant.

 There are some species that are not suitable to plant in close proximity to your home.
-They can cause a lot of damage to your house foundations, sewer & storm water drainage, concrete paths & retaining walls.
+They can cause a lot of damage to your house foundations, sewer and storm water drainage, concrete paths and retaining walls.
 Repairs to all of these are expensive.

-Apart from the Fig tree varieties, there are other trees that should be avoided when planing in a domestic home such as Black Poplar Populus nigra & Weeping Willow Salix babylonica, False Acacia Robina psuedoacacia with roots that sucker & Pride of Bolivia Tipuana tipu, which also have a very aggressive root system.
+Apart from the Fig tree varieties, there are other trees that should be avoided when planing in a domestic home such as Black Poplar Populus nigra and Weeping Willow Salix babylonica, False Acacia Robina psuedoacacia with roots that sucker and Pride of Bolivia Tipuana tipu, which also have a very aggressive root system.

 If you are unsure on which types of plants to grow, we recommend your seek professional advice or contact your local council.